omadson/scikit-mlm/README.md

 ## contributors
  - [Madson Dias](https://github.com/omadson)

+## acknowledgement
+The code here is inspired by the repository try-tf.
+ - the initial idea of this project is inspired on the [scikit-rvm](https://github.com/JamesRitchie/scikit-rvm) repo, of  [@JamesRitchie](https://github.com/JamesRitchie).
+The contributors acknowledge your help :heart:.
+ - thanks for [@ahmad88me](https://github.com/ahmad88me) for the Fuzzy *C*-means implementation.

 ---

-\* the initial idea of this project is based on the [scikit-rvm](https://github.com/JamesRitchie/scikit-rvm) repo, of  [@JamesRitchie](https://github.com/JamesRitchie).
-The contributors acknowledge your help :heart:

 [1]: https://doi.org/10.1016/j.neucom.2014.11.073